-(2) Giving effect to the reorganization of our ordinary shares, applicable percentage of ownership is based on 261,389,639 ordinary shares outstanding as of the date of this prospectus.
+(2) Giving effect to the reorganization of our ordinary shares, applicable percentage of ownership is based on 276,914,598 ordinary shares outstanding as of the date of this prospectus.

-(3) Applicable percentage of ownership is based on [] Class A Ordinary Shares and [] Class B Ordinary Shares outstanding immediately after the offering.
+(3) Applicable percentage of ownership is based on Class A Ordinary Shares and [ Class E Ordinary Shares outstanding immediately after the offering.

-(4) Samuel Derk Shuen Lim, the spouse of Norma Ka Yin Chu, our director and Chief Executive Officer, is the sole director of Voodoo Enterprise Limited ("Voodoo") and as such, he will have voting and dispositive power with respect to the ordinary shares owned by Voodoo.
-The business address of Voodoo is Room 3-6, 4/F, Hollywood Center, 233 Hollywood Road, Sheung Wan, Hong Kong.

-- (5) Represents an aggregate of 33,409,247 ordinary shares, consisting of (i) 24,143,623 shares owned by Spirit Ice Project Company Limited ("Spirit Ice"); (ii) 5,723,379 shares owned by Golden Way Project Company Limited ("Golden Way"); and (iii) 3,542,245 shares owned by K11 Investment Company Limited ("K11").
+- (4) Samuel Derk Shuen Lim, the spouse of Norma Ka Yin Chu, our director and Chief Executive Officer, is the sole director of Voodoo Enterprise Limited ("Voodoo") and as such, he will have voting and dispositive power with respect to the ordinary shares owned by Voodoo.
+The business address of Voodoo is Room 3-6, 4/F, Hollywood Center, 233 Hollywood Road, Sheung Wan, Hong Kong. - (5) Represents an aggregate of 33,409,247 ordinary shares, consisting of (i) 24,143,623 shares owned by Spirit Ice Project Company Limited ("Spirit Ice"); (ii) 5,723,379 shares owned by Golden Way Project Company Limited ("Golden Way"); and (iii) 3,542,245 shares owned by K11 Investment Company Limited ("K11").
 Each of Spirit Ice and Golden Way is wholly-owned and controlled by K11.
 An investment committee of K11, acting by majority vote, will share voting and dispositive power with respect to our ordinary shares owned by Spirit Ice, Golden Way and K11.
 K11's investment committee consists of three members, namely Mr. Cheng Yin Pan, Ms. Angela Lee Lay Mun, Ms. Gu Wei.
 The business address of each of these entities is 1111, 11/F, New World Tower 1, 18 Queen's Road Central, Central and Western District, Hong Kong. - (6) Tontec International Limited, a company incorporated under the laws of The British Virgin Islands with its registered address at Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, The British Virgin Islands. - (7) Represents an aggregate of 17,988,889 Shares, consisting of (i) 13,382,088 shares owned by Ironfire Angel Partners L.P. ("Ironfire Angel"); and (ii) 4,606,801 shares owned by Ironfire Ventures II, L.P. ("Ironfire Ventures").
-The registered office of each of these entities is Collas Crill Corporate Services Limited of Willow House, Cricket Square, P.O.
-Box 709, Grand Cayman KY1-1107, Cayman Islands. - (8) Shanghai Heyi Kewen Investment, L.P., a limited partnership established under the Laws of the People's Republic of China, whose registered office is at Room 1119, Building 2, No.560 Tacheng Road, Jiading Town, Jiading District, Shanghai, PRC. - (9) Virtual King Investments Limited, a company registered under the laws of the British Virgin Islands having its registered address at Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands.
-Mr. Lee Ka Kit, being the sole shareholder, has voting and dispositive power with respect to the ordinary shares owned by Virtual King Investments Limited.
+Each of Ironfire Angel and Ironfire Ventures is wholly-owned and controlled by Ironfire Ventures GP Holding Ltd. The registered office of Ironfire Ventures GP Holding Ltd is Ritter House, Wickhams Cay II, P.O.
+Box 3170, Road Town, Tortola VG1110, British Virgin Islands and the registered office of Ironfire Angel and Ironfire Ventures is Collas Crill Corporate Services Limited of Willow House, Cricket Square, P.O.
+Box 709, Grand Cayman KY1-1107, Cayman Islands - (8) Shanghai Heyi Kewen Investment, L.P., a limited partnership established under the Laws of the People's Republic of China, whose registered office is at Room 1119, Building 2, No.560 Tacheng Road, Jiading Town, Jiading District, Shanghai.
+PRC.